Efficient learning of quantum states prepared with few fermionic non-Gaussian gates: Introduction

 \subsection{Learning Algorithm}

-We present an algorithm for learning $t$-compressible Gaussian states, or, equivalently, quantum states with $n-t$ Gaussian dimension.
-Note that this is a broader class than $t$-doped Gaussian states; as an example unrelated to $t$-doped states, ground states of quantum impurity models are approximately of this form (as shown in~\cite{Bravyi_2017}).
+We present an algorithm for learning $t$-compressible Gaussian states, or, equivalently, quantum states with at least $n-t$ Gaussian dimension.
+Note that this is a broader class than $t$-doped Gaussian states; as an example unrelated to $t$-doped states, ground states of quantum impurity models are approximately of this form (as shown in~\cite{Bravyi_2017} and elaborated further in the subsequent subsections).
 By definition, any $t$-compressible Gaussian state $\ket{\psi}$ can be factorized as $G^{\dag}\ket{\psi}=\ket{\phi}\otimes \ket{0^{n-t}}$, where $G^{\dag}$ is Gaussian and $\ket{\phi}$ is a state on $t$ qubits.
 At a high level, our strategy is to learn the Gaussian unitary $G^{\dag}$, apply it to $\ket{\psi}$, and then perform full state tomography solely on the first $t$ qubits to learn $\ket{\phi}$.
 Since full state tomography algorithms scale exponentially with the number of qubits~\cite{FastFranca}, for $t=\mathcal{O}(\log(n))$ our algorithm will be efficient.

 To delve deeper, the initial phase of our learning algorithm entails estimating the correlation matrix entries through single-copy measurements.
 This can be achieved using different methods outlined in the Supplementary Material, such as measurements in the Pauli basis, global Clifford Gaussian measurements~\cite{PartitionBabbush}, or fermionic classical shadows~\cite{zhao2023PhD, Zhao_2021, wan2023matchgate}.
 The estimated correlation matrix \(\hat{C}\) is subsequently transformed into its normal form in Eq.\eqref{eq:decomAntisym} to yield the corresponding orthogonal matrix \(\hat{O}\) associated with the Gaussian operation \(\hat{G}\).
 (We use the hat symbol to denote the objects estimated from the measurements.)
 Applying the inverse operation \(\hat{G}^{\dag}\) to $\ket{\psi}$ results in a state that exhibits high fidelity with a state, which is tensor product of an arbitrary state on the first \(t\) qubits and the zero computational basis state on the remaining \(n-t\) qubits.
 Consequently, the learning algorithm queries multiple copies of $\ket{\psi}$ (one at a time), applies $\hat{G}^{\dag}$ to them and measures the last $n-t$ qubits.
 If the outcome of such measurements correspond to $\ket{0^{n-t}}$, then the algorithm proceeds with a step of pure state tomography~\cite{FastFranca,guta2018fast} on the \(t\)-qubits state.
 The state tomography routine performed in the compressed space yields the state $|\hat{\phi}\rangle$.
 The final output of the learning algorithm is $|\hat{\psi}\rangle \coloneqq \hat{G}(|\hat{\phi}\rangle \otimes \ket{0^{n-t}})$, and an efficient classical representation can be provided if $t = \mathcal{O}(\log(n))$.
 Namely, to specify $|\hat{\psi}\rangle$, it is sufficient to provide the complete description of the $t$-qubit state $|\hat{\phi}\rangle$ and the orthogonal matrix $\hat{O} \in \mathrm{O}(2n)$ associated with $\hat{G}$.